Paying International Vendors | Best Methods and Tips

 If you have a US business and work with vendors overseas, you’ll need to figure out the most efficient and cost effective ways to pay for goods and services.
 Whether you’re buying from an international supplier, sending money to a contractor or working with a freelancer who needs to be paid in a foreign currency, the question is the same: how best to send money overseas, quickly, safely and cheaply?

 This guide walks through some common options, focusing on the features, benefits and drawbacks.
-We’ll also introduce Wise Business as a great option for businesses which operate internationally, offering multi-currency accounts you can use to send and receive foreign currency payments with mid-market exchange rates and low, transparent fees.
+We’ll also introduce Wise Business as a great option for businesses which operate internationally, offering global accounts you can use to send and receive foreign currency payments with mid-market exchange rates and low, transparent fees.

 Learn more about Wise Business>>